Spring Willow Society: Impact

-Liu writes that The Traitor was probably the first full-length production of a Shakespearean play in China, as earlier adaptations of the playwright's works had been derived from Lin Shu's translation of Charles and Mary Lamb's Tales from Shakespeare, a collection of abridged retellings.
+Liu writes that The Traitor was probably the first full-length production of a Shakespearean play in China, as earlier performances had been adapted from Lin Shu's translation of Charles and Mary Lamb's Tales from Shakespeare, a collection of abridged retellings.
 One Hundred New Drama Plays, a 1919 anthology of civilized dramas, dedicated most of its "New Western Plays" to works by the Spring Willow Theatre.
-Black Slave's Cry to Heaven has been canonized as the first Western-style Chinese drama, gaining this recognition based on a history of modern Chinese drama prepared in 1957 by dramatists including Tian Han and Ouyang Yuqian.
+Black Slave's Cry to Heaven has been canonized as the first Western-style Chinese drama (huaju), gaining this recognition based on a history of modern Chinese drama prepared in 1957 by dramatists including Tian Han and Ouyang Yuqian.
+(Note: Liu (2013) writes that this was a calculated decision, as it "erased the contested hybridity of spoken theatre's birth cycle" while simultaneously emphasizing a work with a nationalistic message.
+Earlier performances by European expatriate communities are recorded, but had little effect on the Chinese community (Yu 2009) Meanwhile, several Chinese dramatists had attempted to implement reform through the incorporation of elements of western dramaturgy into Peking opera, such as Wang Xiaonong in his Reap What You Sow (1904) (Qi 2018) The literature scholar Shouhua Qi writes that "none of the early drama reform endeavours ... were as self-conscious, extensive, and indeed revolutionary as those mounted by the young students of the Spring Willow Society in 1907" (Qi 2018).)
 The centenary of Spring Willow's performance of Black Slave's Cry to Heaven was commemorated with Search for Spring Willow Society (2007), a performance by the Beijing-based Tufeng Drama Troupe that imagined and dramatized the troupe's experiences.